 Lou Scally on the job at WJEJ-AM radio

-We are pleased to have Lou Scally, popular local radio broadcaster and local television weather prognosticator, as our Honorary Guest Master of Ceremony for our Opening Ceremony.
-Lou also led off the festivities last year and in 2013.
+We are pleased to have Lou Scally, popular local radio broadcaster and local television weather prognosticator, as our Honorary Guest Master of Ceremony for our Opening Ceremony again this year.

 The ceremony will feature the introduction of special guests and the Green Fest Committee.
-It will begin at 9:45 a.m. on Saturday, May 19, 2018, at the bandstand in Shafer Park
+It will begin at 9:45 a.m. on Saturday, May 18, at the bandstand.

 Tony, who has performed at many of the Green Fests down through the years, can also be seen throughout the day in the Kids Zone.
-(See photo below.)
 Please be sure to stop by to hear some of his original compositions.

 (Pavilion #3 and vicinity)

 Plenty of children’s activities are scheduled all day long.
-Youngsters can participate in many fun and educational activities in and around the Kids Zone pavilion, including:
+Youngsters can participate in many fun and educational activities in and around the Kids Zone (pavilion #3), including: